Anger is learned behavior; and so is hatred.

 Ask yourself in the middle of your anger episode, your hate rant, or afterwards once you’ve cooled down: What am I really angry about?
 Not who or what am I yelling at, but rather: Why am I angry?
 What do I really feel frustrated and hopeless about that I wish I could change?

-Chances are you’ll recognize the source of your frustration — and, amazingly, simply flipping the question and seeing the root cause clearly will make the anger and hatred melt away.
-It’ll immediately become obvious that screaming will, in fact, not address the issue.
-Then and only then can we take responsibility for our emotions and act in a constructive manner, attacking the root cause, instead of blaming others.
+Chances are you’ll recognize the source of your frustration instantly.
+Simply flipping the question and seeing the root cause clearly will make the anger and hatred melt away: “Well, duh!
+Yelling isn’t going to solve that!”
+Then and only then can you take responsibility for your emotions and act in a constructive manner, attacking the root cause, instead of blaming others.